CodeWithDennis/larament/README.md

 ### [barryvdh/laravel-debugbar](https://github.com/barryvdh/laravel-debugbar)

-> [!NOTE] This package is only installed in the development environment.
+> This package is only installed in the development environment.

 This package provides a developer toolbar for debugging Laravel applications.
 It includes a lot of helpful information like queries, routes, views, and more.